-E10 Recreation and Open Space Code
+E10.0 Recreation and Open Space Code

-E10.1.1 The purpose of this provision is to:

-- a) consider the requirements of open space and recreation in the assessment of use or development with emphasis upon: - i) the acquisition of land and facilities through the subdivision process; and - ii) implementation of local open space strategies and plans to create quality open spaces; and - iii) the creation of a diverse range of recreational opportunities via an integrated network of public open space commensurate with the needs of urban communities and rural areas; and - iv) achieving an integrated open space network which provides for a diversity of experiences; and - v) providing for appropriate conservation and natural values within recreation and open space.
+- E10.1.1 The purpose of this provision is to: - a) consider the requirements of open space and recreation in the assessment of use or development with emphasis upon: - i) the acquisition of land and facilities through the subdivision process; and - ii) implementation of local open space strategies and plans to create quality open spaces; and - iii) the creation of a diverse range of recreational opportunities via an integrated network of public open space commensurate with the needs of urban communities and rural areas; and - iv) achieving an integrated open space network which provides for a diversity of experiences; and - v) providing for appropriate conservation and natural values within recreation and open space.

-E10.2.1 This code applies to development of land for subdivision in the general residential, general industrial, light industrial, local business, general business, low density residential, village and urban mixed use zones.
+E10.2.1 This code applies to development of land for subdivision in the General residential, low density residential, village and urban mixed use zones.